-• Open the Controller Lane Setup pop-up menu in the Key Editor, or the Drum Editor, and select Show/Hide Controller Lanes.

-• On the Key Editor or the Drum Editor toolbar, click Set up Window Layout, and activate Controller Lanes.
+- Open the Controller Lane Setup pop-up menu in the Key Editor, the Drum Editor, or the In-Place Editor, and select Show/Hide Controller Lanes. - On the Key Editor or the Drum Editor toolbar, click Set up Window Layout, and activate Controller Lanes.